kimsato1034/Final-project-BST260/README.md

 This is a final project for Introduction to Data Science (BST260)

-We used the datasets below for our project:
+We used the datasets in this repository for our project:
 201701-hubway-tripdata.csv,
 201702-hubway-tripdata.csv,
 201703-hubway-tripdata.csv,